Financial Literacy

 Investments refer to spending your time or energy on something while anticipating -

-For example, A farmer ploughs his field on a daily basis under the expectation that he may reap some returns in the form of grains after a specified period of time.
-This means that he gives his time and energy anticipating future benefits within a certain time frame.
+For example, a farmer ploughs his field on a daily basis under the expectation that he may reap some returns in the form of grains after a specified period of time.
+This means that he gives his time and energy to anticipate future benefits within a certain time frame.

 What is the difference between Savings and Investments?